 information, contact the District laboratory at (650) 344-8592.

-If you see ants indoors, your first priority is to kill the ants
+If you see ants indoors, your first impulse will probably be to

-that are inside and stop additional ants from coming in.
-Clean up
+Next, you’ll want to stop additional ants from coming in.

-or remove whatever the ants are feeding on, then wipe away ant
+Clean up or remove whatever the ants are feeding on, then wipe

-trails with soapy water.
-Entry points can be sealed with caulk.
+away ant trails with soapy water.
+Entry points can be sealed with

 In many cases, this is enough to stop the problem.
 If ants